MLHale/CYBR8470/modules/webservices-security/README.md

 ```

 ### 3.2.
 Test the REST API
 #### 3.2.1.
-Using Session Authentication in Postman
+Using Session Authentication in Browser
 Since we are using `SessionAuthentication`, we need to log in to obtain a session cookie.

-- Open Postman.
-- Create a new request to `http://localhost:8000/accounts/login/`.
+- Open a new browswer tab and navigate to `http://localhost:8000/accounts/login/`.
-- Set the method to `POST`.
-- In the Body tab, select `x-www-form-urlencoded`.
 - Add the following key-value pairs:
   - `username`: your username
   - `password`: your password
 - Send the request.

-If the login is successful, Postman will receive a session cookie.
+- If login is successful, your browser will capture a session token for the rest of your session.
+It will get sent in subsequent requests.

 #### 3.2.2.
 Use the Session Cookie for API Requests
-- In Postman, the session cookie should be automatically saved in the Cookies section.
-- Now, create a new GET request to `http://localhost:8000/rest/dog/1/`.
-- Ensure that the session cookie is included in the request (Postman does this automatically).
-- Send the request.

-You should receive the data for the dog if you own it, or a permission error if you do not.
+The session cookie will automatically be sent with future requests in the same browser tab.
+Lets try using it to access our dog objects.

+Try visiting `localhost:8000/rest/dog/1` does it work?
+How about `localhost:8000/rest/dog/2`?

+if you have assigned those dogs to different users, you should only be able to view the ones you own.

 ### 3.3.
 Using Token Authentication
 Alternatively, you can use Token Authentication, which is useful for APIs because not all invocations happen within a same-domain session.
 Some might come from mobile apps or other applications using the API.